 Found Object sculpture, 9" x 4" x 3"

 My small found object sculpture represents a fusion of human ingenuity/ideas/innovation and natural materials that are sustainably sourced to create energy.
 We made it to the moon and contemplate Mars...don't tell me we don't have what it takes to solve our current energy dilemma.
 We must get off fossil fuels!
 Thanks to Dr. Richard Heinberg for his courageous work trailblazing into a new era.
 See link to Post Carbon Institute above, thank you!!

 I began studying art at Arizona State University in 1981, excelling in life drawing and human anatomy.
 Throughout my life, I've worked in watercolors, drawing, some printmaking, mix-media, and, for a time, acrylic painting (which I have stopped doing because of the plastic in acrylic paints).
-My work is far too numerous to display on my website, but here are a few samples from the past.
-Please contact me if you wish to see more of my art, thank you!!

 I decided to create an echo of my earlier self-portrait as an older woman (not old...yet!) in watercolor.